A Partner Visa allows partners to enter or remain in Australia on the basis of their married or de facto relationship:

 A visa applicant, after lodging a Partner Visa application outside Australia, may travel to Australia while the application is processing, subject to holding a valid visa permitting travel and stay in Australia for a specified period.

-- Relationship Registration Certificate (if applicable)
+- Relationship Registration Certificate (if applicable).

-- Joint bank account statements.
+- Joint bank account and credit card statements.

 - Evidence of shared social lives, such as joint membership of organisations or joint participation in social, cultural or sporting activities.